NUR203 - Nur203 - Health Assessment

 Upon successful completion of this subject the student will be able to:

-Upon completion of this course, students will be able to:
+Upon course completion students will be able to:

 2. Describe normal findings and variations across the life span.